The Life and Times of Hezekiah

 Once the temple and priests were ready, Hezekiah made a bold attempt to re-unite the people on a spiritual basis, even if they were separated politically.
 He sent messengers not only to cities in the Southern Kingdom, but also to the remnant in the former Northern Kingdom to come and celebrate the Passover in Jerusalem.
 This was a homecoming of sorts where along with the invitation to worship, Hezekiah offered an olive branch of peace to brethren who were former enemies.
 Many in the north scoffed at the invitation, but a great number came nevertheless.
 In this way God provided a chance at unity to those who were willing to obey Him.

-12Also the hand of God was on Judah to give them singleness of heart to obey the command of the king and the leaders, at the word of the Lord.
+The hand of God was also on Judah to give them one heart to do what the king and the princes commanded by the word of the Lord.

 When the time for the feast came about, many had not purified or prepared themselves in the proper manner.
 Hezekiah prayed for them so that they could go ahead anyway.
 In this instance, God set aside the regulations because their hearts were right and Hezekiah asked in prayer.
 In the end, there was so much rejoicing that they decided to continue celebrating the feast for another seven days.